bundasmanu/Colorectal_Histopathology/README.md

 Colorectal cancer is one of the most common cancers.
 It is important to establish an appropriate tissue classification mechanism associated with this pathology.
 The presence of several classes helps to improve the treatment of patients, since most datasets separate only between disease/non-disease.

 ## Data:
-The dataset is composed of 5000 images, the same represented in size 150*150 (resized of original images).
+The dataset is composed of 5000 RGB samples, with dimensions 150*150 (height and width).
 And the main objective of the problem is to correctly classify the tissue type of colorectal cancer.
 The 8 classes are:
   - Tumor;
   - Stroma;
   - Complex;